 Early uninterruptible power supplies were built as monolithic units; today, these have been mostly replaced by modern, modular UPS designs.
-Nevertheless, monolithic UPS installations are still very much available, as exemplified by products like Kohler Uninterruptible Power’s PowerWAVE 6000 and 5000/TP models.
+Nevertheless, monolithic UPS installations are still very much available, as exemplified by products like KOHLER Uninterruptible Power’s KOHLER PW 6000 and 5000/TP models.

 Accordingly, we compare the two technologies.
 First, we review the key aspects of the modular approach, and the benefits arising.
 Then we look at arguments for choosing monolithic and see how these stand up to scrutiny.
 Finally, we describe situations where monolithic can be beneficial.

 A modular UPS system starts with an empty frame which can be populated with from one up to typically five or six modules.
 Each module should consist of a complete UPS system including a static bypass switch, so the system has no single point of failure.
 Providing that redundancy is allowed for in the design if one UPS module fails, the others will continue to support the load.
 This means that N+1 redundancy, and therefore high availability, can be built into modular UPS systems efficiently and easily.

 An example of this is a modular UPS system like the KOHLER PW 9250DPA being used to support a 250 kW load.
 It could be populated with six 50 kW modules which share the load across their 300 kW total capacity.
 If any single module fails, the remaining 250 kW capacity will continue to fully support the load, without interruption, until the faulty UPS module is replaced.

 This redundancy has been achieved with just a 20 percent increase in capacity; by comparison, a monolithic UPS solution must provide a complete second uninterruptible power supply – 100 percent capacity increase – to achieve the same N+1 redundancy.